dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 # IANA Considerations

+[^NOTE]

+[^NOTE]: This section should probably be moved to the OTrP spec.

-This document requests that IANA assign the "application/otrp+json" media type.
+This section requests that IANA assign the "application/otrp+json" media type.

 Type name: application